-Predictive analytics technologies like SwiftERM, identifies consumer’s future behaviour ranking every SKU by greatest likelihood of that individual consumer to purchase, and presents it to that individual at exactly the right time, thereby maximising that individual’s customer lifetime value CLV potential. (i.e. Likelihood to Purchase, Discount Affinity, Likelihood to Churn).
+Predictive analytics technologies like SwiftERM, identifies consumer’s future behaviour ranking every product you sell, by greatest likelihood of the specific individual consumer to purchase, and presents it to that individual at exactly the right time, thereby maximising that individual’s customer lifetime value CLV potential. (i.e. Likelihood to Purchase, Discount Affinity, Likelihood to Churn).

-E-commerce doesn’t have to be a money loser for CPG manufacturers.
+Ecommerce doesn’t have to be a money loser for CPG manufacturers.
 But achieving online profitability will require significant mindset changes among CPG leaders: instead of focusing exclusively on top-line growth, they must integrate margin-focused thinking into their strategic and operational planning.
 And they must embrace a test-and-learn approach, rapidly abandoning failed initiatives and scaling up successes.